 9. Gutiz, Taos

-Gutiz's version of Mexican hot chocolate is made with cocoa powder, sugar, cinnamon, cayenne, and your choice of plant or dairy milk.
+Gutiz's Mexican hot chocolate is made with cocoa powder, sugar, cinnamon, cayenne, and your choice of plant or dairy milk.
 Photo by Jennifer Peterson

-In addition to offering French- and Spanish-inspired menu items as diverse as Parisian crêpes and chicharrón de pollo, Gutiz also serves spiced hot chocolate.
+In addition to offering French- and Spanish-inspired menu items as diverse as yellow chile crêpes and chicharrón de pollo, Gutiz also serves spiced hot chocolate.

 The Mexican hot chocolate combines cocoa powder, sugar, cinnamon, cayenne, and your choice of plant or dairy milk.
 The Gutiz hot chocolate contains cinnamon and a pinch of yellow curry to add an earthy, savory note to the drink.
 Both versions can be topped with whipped cream and a dusting of cinnamon sugar and cocoa powder.

-Holiday gift idea: A gift certificate to the restaurant, where diners can enjoy specialties such as paella valenciana and baked pollo borachon (drunken chicken) before indulging in some house-made hot chocolate.
+Holiday gift idea: A gift certificate to the restaurant, where diners can enjoy specialties such as paella Valenciana and baked pollo borracho (drunken chicken) before indulging in some house-made hot chocolate.

 Victoria Abbott Riccardi writes travel, food, and lifestyle stories for national and international outlets.
 She adores chocolate, preferably rich and very dark.